lucanicoladebiasi/ob/README.md

 The file at `src/crypto/crypto.ts` shows how accounts are created and provides basic functionalities to sign and sign and verify `Transfer` objects.

+The requirements state "The token locks need to be kept in-memory as well as in a key-value store in case of a service failure."
+The use of "Node.JS" v23.1.0 and [expressjs](https://expressjs.com/) as library to build a REST service allows the possibility multiple workers serve the requests, hence the lock of the transaction is performed by the `src/synch/ThreadSafeMap.ts` class.

+The combination of the `Transfer` properties `
+* `.sender`,
+* `.receiver`,
+* `.token.amount`,
+are used to generate the "lock key" used to synchronize transfers: only one transfer can be executed between two stakeholder addresses and the same token address.

 ## Set-up

 ### PostgreSQL